gmmorris/meze-docs/componentization.md

 ![](Screen Shot 2016-11-25 at 15.41.31.png)

 > **Side note:** *Note the year in which this book, considered a religious tome by many developers, was released.
 1994.
-That's 22 years ago.
-That's it.
-If anything should remind you that we're still "just figuring out this shit, because it's bloody new", it's that fact.*
+That's 22 years ago, that's it.
+If anything serves to remind us that we're still "just figuring out this shit, because it's bloody new", it's that.*

 In fact, this quote has been repeated so many times by so many people, I've began to find it *eye-roll inducing*.